 Materials Selection & Development for the Space Industry

 Lucideon utilizes the latest technology and innovative thinking to identify, develop and qualify novel material processing and formulations that give you a competitive edge.
-Whether you are being driven by market competitiveness, regulatory change or a product failure – we have the knowledge and equipment to identify the materials that will work best for your application.
+Whether you are trying to put a CubeSat in low Earth orbit, land on the dark side of the moon, or land a person on Mars – Lucideon has the knowledge and equipment to identify the materials that will work best for your application.

-The sheer magnitude of available materials can make selecting the correct one for your application a daunting task.
-Sticking with what you know or materials you have used in the past is risky and could mean missing out on that all important competitive advantage.
-Worse still, when materials fail or underperform, the results can be catastrophic leading to delays in production, market adoption or even fines from law suits and regulatory bodies.
+The extreme environment and conditions that space components are subjected to require very specific properties.
+While the pool of available parts is smaller than that of say, commercial aviation, there are still many alloying options available.
+Which can make selecting the correct one for your application a daunting task.
+Sticking with what you know (i.e. materials you have used in the past) can result in compromise of key properties, and thus losing out on that all important competitive advantage.
+Worse still, when materials fail or underperform, the results can be catastrophic leading to delays in production or manufacturing.
 Lucideon’s experts will walk you through their customized material selection process which includes access to extensive material property databases and sector specific materials consultants.

 - Down selecting of material groups using material indices in order to meet end use requirements